Peter-Choah/C_KR/CH3/Notes.md

 Commas that separate function arguments, variables in declarations, etc, are not comma operators and do not guarantee left to right evaluation.

+## 3.6 Do While

+Do while loops differs from the others by testing *after* making each pass through the loop body.
+Thus, it is always executed at least once.

+Syntax:
+  do
+    statement
+  while (expression);
+See exercise 3.3c for an example of a do while loop.
+  ^ necessary as it needs to print something eventhough it could be a 0 value.

+## 3.7 Break and Continue

+Break causes the innermost enclosing loop or switch to be exited immediately.

+Continue causes the next iteration of the enclosing for, while, or do loop to begin.
+In while and do, this means that the test part is executed immediately.
+In for, control passes to the increment step.
+Doesn't affect switch.

+## Goto and Labels

+Goto can break out of two or more loops at once.

+for ( ... )
+  for ( ... ) {
+      ...
+      if (disaster)
+        goto error;
+  }
+...

+error:
+  clean up the mess

+Kinda handy if the error-handling code is non-trivial and if errors can occur in several places.

+A label has the same form as a variable name, and is followed by a colon.
+It can be attached to any statement in the same function as the goto.
+The scope ofa label is the entire function.

+Another example of determining whether two arrays a and b have an element in commonL

+    for (i = 0; i < n; i++)
+      for (j = 0; j < m; j++)
+        if (a[i] == b[j])
+          goto found;
+    /* didn't find any common element */
+    ...
+  found:
+    /* got one: a[i] == b[j] */
+    ...